capsey/archeology-mod/README.md

 ![Hardening the Raw Clat Pot (2)](https://i.ibb.co/k0K92yB/hardening-1.png "Hardening the Raw Clat Pot (2)")

 ### Excavation Sites
 Excavation Sites are structures in where you can find Excavation Blocks.
-This is only place where these blocks spawn naturally and where you can find them in Survival.
+This is the only place where these blocks spawn naturally and where you can find them in Survival.
 Currently there is only one type of Excavation Site - Ancient Ruins.
 You can find them in such biomes as Plains, Savanna, Desert, Forest, Birch Forest and Taiga.

-When you enter any Excavation Site you get an advancement called "Forgotten Legacy".
+When you enter any Excavation Site, you get an advancement called "Forgotten Legacy".

 ## Unimplemented Features (yet)
 * Dyeing the Clay Pots (separate from Ceramic Shards)